meonkeys/secret-octo-ironman/README.md

 tedious job of testing different revisions to figure out where things started breaking.

 I'm currently looking at the tip of my `master` branch.
-First we tell git that we intend to bisect.
+First I tell git that I intend to bisect.

     git bisect start

-Again, we didn't start searching yet, we just announced our intent. `init` or `config` would probably make more sense than `start` here.
+Again, I didn't start searching yet, I just announced my intent. `init` or `config` would probably make more sense than `start` here.
 But `start` it is, so let's continue.

-We must provide at least one bad and one good commit to git before we can actually kick off the binary search for the first bad commit.
-We've run make on the tip of `master`, so we know this commit is bad:
+I must provide at least one bad and one good commit to git before I can actually kick off the binary search for the first bad commit.
+I've run make on the tip of `master`, so I know this commit is bad:

     git bisect bad